GenAI-Logic/genai-logic/README-TerraMaster.md

 ...
 ```

-Replace <XXX.XXX.XXX.XXX> with the IP address of your TNAS device.
+Replace <XXX.XXX.XXX.XXX> with the actual IP address of your TNAS device.
 When providing a name for your TNAS, you can immediately access the device from your browser using that name.
-E.g., http://my-tnas.local:5443  Be aware, you may get a warning in your browser when using `http` vs. `https` until such a time when you implement SSL/TLS certificates.
+E.g., `http://my-tnas.local:5443`  Be aware, you may get a warning in your browser when using `http` vs. `https` until such a time when you implement SSL/TLS certificates.
+You will be redirected to the Login screen, if not already authenticated to the device.

 &nbsp;